Ears - how your ears work

-These are the bits we can see, and also the ear canal.
-They act like a funnel to catch sound waves and direct them to the ear drum.
+These are the parts of our ears that we can see, and also the ear canal.
+They act like a funnel to catch sound waves and direct (conduct) them to the ear drum.

-(A canal is a pathway for water, but the ear canal is a pathway for sound)
+A canal can be a pathway for water, but the ear canal is a pathway for sound.

 This is a small air-filled space on the inside of the eardrum.